 New students who have confirmed through the Admission Office that they will be a Resident student for the upcoming academic year, should then fill out a Housing Application.
 When you make your decision to attend La Salle, you should complete the required Confirmation of Acceptance form, and, if you are a resident student, you should complete the Application for Housing Form provided (either the paper form, or we encourage you to use the online confirmation/housing application as directed by the Admissions office).

 Housing assignments will be made in June and continue through July.
-Your specific Housing Assignment information will be sent to your home address in July.
 We make every effort to house incoming students based on their preferences (as submitted on the Housing Application) and the date of submission.
-Students may update their Housing Application by contacting Mary Davis via e-mail at email@example.com.
 Please note that the Housing Selection Process (Steps 1 through 3) is for current, returning students only.

 New incoming students applying after June 1 of the upcoming academic year will receive assignments based on availability.

 Please Note: Housing assignments and related personal information, such as a roommate assignment, can only be released to the student.
-In accordance with the Family Educational Rights and Privacy Act (FERPA), Administrative Services staff members cannot give housing information to any person except for the student.
-For more information please visit: http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html If you have additional questions or need help getting a message to your student, please call Administrative Services at 215-951-1371.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), Community Development staff members cannot give housing information to any person except for the student.
+For more information please visit: http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html If you have additional questions or need help getting a message to your student, please call Community Development at 215-951-1370.
 We’d be more than happy to explain the Housing Selection Process and how to best advise your student.

 Questions, call the Community Development office at 215-951-1370.